-The PCM1792A supports SPI and IC serial control interfaces that set the mode control registers as shown in Table 4.
-This serial control interface is selected by MSEL (pin 3); SPI is activated when MSEL is set to LOW, and IC is activated when MSEL is set to HIGH.
+The PCM1796 supports SPI and IC that sets mode control registers as shown in Table 4.
+This serial control interface is selected by MSEL (pin 3), SPI is activated when MSEL is set to LOW, and IC is activated when MSEL is set to HIGH.